How to Write a Personal Trainer CV: Free Guide with Examples and Template

 Attained an exceptional 90% pass rate in certification exams.

-Check out the internship CV example for more inspiration or our more extensive guide if you have little to no experience in the industry.
-For more insights read how to add work experience to your CV.
+Check out the internship CV example for more inspiration, or our more extensive guide if you have little to no experience in the industry.

 Online learning: Explore courses and webinars from UK-based providers like Future Fit and HFE.
 These platforms offer specialised and quick courses that you can complete at home.
 Find a course relevant to your career goals with the National Careers Service.

-REPs (Register of Exercise Professionals): REPs is a UK-based organisation accrediting fitness professionals.
-They offer various training courses and workshops in sports-specific training, exercise referral, and nutrition.
-Check their website for available courses.
+REPs (Register of Exercise Professionals): REPs is a UK-based organisation that accredits fitness professionals.
+It offers various training courses and workshops in sports-specific training, exercise referral, and nutrition.
+Check its website for available courses.

 How to format the CV education section

-10 GCSEs in grades A–C, including Physical Education and Science.
+10 GCSEs in grades A–C, including Physical Education and Science, Hillside High School, Manchester, UK, 2016

 College diploma

-[Degree] in [program name], [institution/school name], [Location], [date range, year of graduation, or in progress]
+[Degree] in [programme name], [institution/school name], [Location], [date range, year of graduation, or in progress]

-Bachelor of Science in Sports Science, University of Birmingham, 2016
+Bachelor of Science in Sports Science, University of Birmingham, Birmingham, 2016

-For more guidance, read how to list the education section on your CV and refer to our career advice for entering the workforce after graduation.
+For more guidance, refer to our career advice for entering the workforce after graduation.

 5. Show your motivation with additional sections